turbot/steampipe-mod-aws-thrifty/thrifty/docs/underused.md

 This dashboard answers the following questions:

-- What EBS volumes, EC2 instances, ECS clusters, RDS DB instances, Redshift clusters have low CPU utilization?
+- What resources have low CPU utilization?

 ## Variables